EVENT ENDEDLast updated February 09, 2026, 12:11 AM EST

 Mattia Ozbot / Getty Images

-Spectators look on in silence after watching Lindsey Vonn crash out of the Women’s Downhill in Cortina d’Ampezzo this morning.
+Spectators look on in silence after watching Lindsey Vonn crash out of the women’s downhill in Cortina d’Ampezzo this morning.

-3h ago / 6:16 AM EST
+53d ago / 6:16 AM EST

 Vonn screams in pain as Breezy Johnson can't bear to watch

-Lindsey Vonn risked a huge amount by racing today and it was a horrible crash.
+Lindsey Vonn risked a huge amount by racing today, and it was a horrible crash.
 She is still down on the snow and is receiving lengthy medical attention.
 Vonn could be heard screaming in pain after the fall, and she is being airlifted from the course.

-3h ago / 6:02 AM EST
+53d ago / 6:02 AM EST

-Lindsey Vonn crashes seconds into Downhill final
+Lindsey Vonn crashes seconds into downhill final

-Under ideal, bluebird conditions at the craggy top of the famed Tofane course in Cortina d’Ampezzo, Vonn pushed off as the 13th woman to go down the 1.6-mile-long course, with 23 competitors waiting their turn behind her.
+Under ideal, bluebird conditions at the craggy top of the famed Tofane course in Cortina d’Ampezzo, Vonn pushed off as the 13th woman to go down the 1.6-mile course, with 23 competitors waiting their turn behind her.

 2026-WINTER-OLYMPICS-DAY-2-ALPINE-SKIING-WOMEN-S-DOWNHILL/